veit/jupyter-tutorial/docs/productive/packaging/templating/features.rst

     full_name [Veit Schiele]:
     …

-* Verzeichnis- und Dateinamen können Vorlagen zugewiesen werden, z.B.:
+* Directory and file names can be assigned to templates, for example:

   .. code-block:: jinja

     {{cookiecutter.project_name}}/{{cookiecutter.namespace}}/{{cookiecutter.package_name}}/{{cookiecutter.project_slug}}.py

-* Die Verschachtelungstiefe ist unbegrenzt
+* The nesting depth is unlimited
-* Das Templating basiert auf `Jinja2 <http://jinja.pocoo.org/>`_
+* The templating is based on `Jinja2 <http://jinja.pocoo.org/>`_
-* Ihr könnt eure Template-Variablen einfach in einer ``cookiecutter.json``-Datei speichern, beispielsweise:
+* You can simply save your template variables in a ``cookiecutter.json`` file, for example:

   .. code-block:: json